Yaaxek/Sorteo-De-Amigo/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ---

-## 📄 Licencia / License

-Este proyecto está bajo la Licencia MIT.
-Ver el archivo `LICENSE` para más detalles.

-This project is under the MIT License.
-See the `LICENSE` file for more details.

----